Human Resource Management Short Courses

 - Remuneration and administration

 Our Human Resource Management evening course is delivered over 10 weeks in the heart of London.
-The course has multiple start dates providing you with the maximum flexibility and ensuring that you can study without impacting your current work.
+The HR course has several start dates providing you with the flexibility to enable you to study at the same time as being in work.

 From practical topics covering recruitment, remuneration and administration, to more theoretical components such as fostering good employee relations; this Human Resource course is a fantastic way for you to develop your HR knowledge and expertise.